-On completion of this undergraduate course, we'll award you the Certificate of Higher Education in Childhood and Youth Studies.
+On successfully completing this course, we’ll award you our Certificate of Higher Education in Childhood and Youth Studies.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 There are no formal entry requirements to study this qualification.

 However, two of the Stage 1 option modules do have requirements: